microsoft/TypeScript-wiki/Breaking-Changes.md

 dict = () => {};
 ```

-In general this rule makes sense; the implied constraint of "All its properties are some subtype of `unknown`" is trivially true of any object type.
+In general this rule makes sense; the implied constraint of "all its properties are some subtype of `unknown`" is trivially true of any object type.

-### Rationale and Change

-In TypeScript 3.5, this special rule is removed for `{ [s: string]: unknown }`.
+However, in TypeScript 3.5, this special rule is removed for `{ [s: string]: unknown }`.

 This was a necessary change because of the change from `{}` to `unknown` when generic inference has no candidates.
 Consider this code: